vocdoni/dvote-solidity/README.md

     `npm run build`
     `npm run migrate`

+## Testing
+We can run stuff in a remote network (as the testing one) with:
+    `./node_modules/truffle/build/cli.bundled.js test --network test` or using a stupid-named shortcut
+    `npm run testintest`

 ### pragma solidity ^0.5.0;
 `0.5.0` version of Solc was recently released.
 This version includes a lot of improvements over the previous release, but it has [breaking changes](https://solidity.readthedocs.io/en/latest/050-breaking-changes.html).